ufoss-org/ufoss-website/docs/dino/dino.md

 Dino is an IO library for the JVM.
-Dino is designed from the start to use [Project Loom](https://wiki.openjdk.java.net/display/loom/Main) that allows to run as much virtual threads as needed to read and write from/to network, without thread pools or event-loops.
+Dino is designed from the start to use [Project Loom](https://wiki.openjdk.java.net/display/loom/Main) that allows to run as much virtual threads as needed to read and write from/to network, without needing thread pools or event-loop.

 Dino uses NIO in blocking mode with virtual threads, that acts as a regular blocking behavior but uses non-blocking under the hood.